-Then last couple of days have been a whirl of activity, not the least of which was having the tree that got hit by lightning last week taken down.
+Then last couple of days have been a whirlwind of activity some of which as kept me from working on my fourth practically perfect bag — not the least of which was having the tree that got hit by lightning last week taken down.
 Here is how it looked yesterday shortly before three o’clock in the afternoon:

 and here is what remained just over an hour later: